JeepGuy/bash_scripts/README.md

 # bash_scripts
 Helpful Bash Scripts

-These are various helpful bash scripts that were created using the BASH Scripting Course created and taught by Jason Cannon on Udemy.com.
+Various helpful bash scripts - created from the BASH Scripting Course authored by Jason Cannon on Udemy.com.

-Some of these scripts were initially authoried by jason Cannon and some have been authored by myself as I took the course or as needed.

-Some of these scripts are modifications of sample scripts provided by Jason Cannon or others.
+Some of these scripts are modifications of sample scripts provided by Jason Cannon (or others) adn some are authored by myself.
+I will attempt to give attribution where possible.